 Teacher in Charge: Ms E. Steedman

 We also build on the things you learnt about creating your own music.
 You will learn about the lyric/song writing, and how to use other music composing software.
 You’ll be learning more about your own musical style.
-This might be writing in a classical music style, or creating digital music/electronic music.
-There are lots of possibilities.
-Confidence in your own creative thinking is a vital skill for all career pathways.
+During the year you will learn how to create digital music (this might be movie music), a bit about songwriting and how to use music notation software to create written music.
+You also get to explore your creativity - confidence in your own creative thinking is a vital skill for all career pathways (not just for musicians!)

 Along with the practical parts of the course, you will learn about music literacy and theory (you don’t need to be an expert already), more about chords and harmony and you will also learn about different instruments and musical genres.

 Year 10 Music forms the basis for NCEA Level 1 Music, and students will begin work towards AS91091 Solo Performance, AS91092 Group Performance and AS91092 Composition.

 The skills developed in Music are future focused.
 Creativity, confidence, team work, critical thinking, research, performing and presenting.Recommended Prior Learning